Jual6332/TaskHub-WebApp/README.md

 + Note: Once the database is set up, there is really no need to use phpmyadmin - other than to use what is going on behind the scenes.
 If you are interested you can have a look, but it is not need beyond this point.

 ### Deployment Environment Setup - Linux

-### Dependencies/SetUp
++ The TaskHub webframe was tested on Xampp, v3.2.2.
+To download Xampp, go to this [website](https://www.apachefriends.org/download.html "ApacheFriends.org") and download Xampp or follow the first steps in this tutorial [video](https://www.youtube.com/watch?v=mBcLlsXdQMg&list=PL3oMl9a6mutni1eIv5yTmGYkofu0KwjZW&index=2 "Youtube Tutorial by OnlineTuts")
++ Xampp can be installed in a short series of steps using the command line.
+For download instructions on Linux, see this [FAQ page](https://www.apachefriends.org/faq_linux.html "https://www.apachefriends.org/faq_linux.html") and click "How do I install XAMPP?" for the steps required.

+### Deployment Environment Setup - Mac OS X
-2. The TaskHub webframe was tested on Xampp, an Apache server, v3.2.2.
-To download Xampp, go to this website and download: https://www.apachefriends.org/download.html or follow this tutorial video: https://www.youtube.com/watch?v=mBcLlsXdQMg&list=PL3oMl9a6mutni1eIv5yTmGYkofu0KwjZW&index=2
++ The TaskHub webframe was tested on Xampp, v3.2.2.
+To download Xampp, go to this [website](https://www.apachefriends.org/download.html "ApacheFriends.org") and download Xampp or follow the first steps in this tutorial [video](https://www.youtube.com/watch?v=mBcLlsXdQMg&list=PL3oMl9a6mutni1eIv5yTmGYkofu0KwjZW&index=2 "Youtube Tutorial by OnlineTuts")

-3. From the Xampp Control Panel, Apache and MySQL must be running

-4. MySQL databases are managed from phpMyAdmin
++ Xampp can be installed by following the short list of steps at this [FAQ page](https://www.apachefriends.org/faq_osx.html "https://www.apachefriends.org/faq_osx.html") by clicking "How do I do install XAMPP for Mac OS X?" and following the steps.